You are hereFreedom School

 Freedom School programming is based on 4 programming that promote positive youth development and conscience media production; each programming strand is governed by a committee of youth and adult volunteers who are responsible for implementing their strand based on the social theme for the month (i.e. gender, violence, diversity etc.)

-Leaders in Action (Training & Action Projects): This month's topic is Gender and the project is scheduled this Saturday, February 21, 2009 at City Place GB Media Center between 10-12 pm.
+Leaders in Action (Training & Action Projects): This month's topic is Identity.

 Media Mentors (Trips to Professional Media Outfits): The Media Mentors Committee is responsible for planning monthly trips to professional media outfits, studios or other youth media organizations.
 Visits provide opportunities for GB youth producers to gain field experience, media-related job skills and an opportunity to dialogue with media professionals about their own experiences, inspirations and goals.